mit-cml/iot-website-source/docs/src/app/pages/MicroBitIntro.md

 BBC micro:bit is a computing platform from the BBC.
-It is an open platform for developing all manner of projects and is programmable by a number of different editors, including a [blocks editor](https://pxt.microbit.org) provided by microsoft.
+It is an open platform for developing all manner of projects and is programmable by a number of different editors, including a [blocks editor](https://pxt.microbit.org) provided by Microsoft.
 Learn more about the micro:bit at the <a rel="nofollow" href="http://microbit.org/about/">Micro:bit Educational Foundation's website</a>.

 <div style="text-align: center; font-size: 75%; margin: 16pt 0;">
 ![micro:bit Front Image](./images/microbit-front.png)